-- liaise with the Principal, Designated Teacher and all other staff to ensure the needs of LAC are met - nominate a Governor with responsibility for LAC who links with the Designated Teacher - receive regular reports from the Designated Teacher and at least one annual report - receive the annual account of income and how it was spent, to be available for the LA and Secretary of State when requested

-- ensure that the school's policies and procedures give LAC equal access in respect of: admission to school; National Curriculum and examinations (both academic and vocational); out of school learning and extra-curricular activities; work experience and careers guidance - ensure that the Designated Teacher is invited to the exclusion meetings of LAC.
+- nominate a Governor with responsibility for LAC who links with the Designated Teacher - receive regular reports from the Designated Teacher and at least one annual report - ensure that the annual account of income received to support LAC and how it was spent is available for the Local Authority and Secretary of State when requested - ensure that the school's policies and procedures give LAC equal access in respect of: admission to school; National Curriculum and examinations (both academic and vocational); out of school learning and extra-curricular activities; work experience and careers guidance - annually review the effective implementation of the school policy for LAC - ensure that the Designated Teacher is invited to the exclusion meetings of LAC.

-2.6 Good practice suggests that the Local Authority will:
+7. Good practice requires that the Local Authority will:

-- lead on the drive to improve educational and social care standards for LAC - ensure that the education of this group is as good as that provided for every other pupil - ensure that LAC receive a full-time education in a mainstream setting wherever possible - ensure that every LAC has a school to go to within 20 days of coming into care - make sure that every LAC has a PEP according to national guidance - ensure that every school has a Designated Teacher for LAC and that these teachers receive appropriate information, support and training - provide alternative educational provision where appropriate.
+- · lead on the drive to improve educational and social care standards for LAC - ensure that the education of this group is as good as that provided for every other pupil - ensure that LAC receive a full-time education in a mainstream setting wherever possible - ensure that every LAC has a school to go to within 20 days of coming into care - make sure that every LAC has a PEP according to national guidance - ensure that every school has a Designated Teacher for LAC and that these teachers receive appropriate information, support and training - provide alternative educational provision where appropriate.